 “Mankind, I suppose, is designed to run on – to be motivated by – temptation.
 If progress is a virtue then this is our greatest gift.
 (For what is curiosity if not intellectual temptation?
 And what progress is there without curiosity?)
 On the other hand, can you call such a profound weakness a gift, or is it a design flaw?
 Is temptation itself at fault for man’s woes, or is it simply the lack of judgment in response to temptation?
 In other words, who is to blame?
 Mankind, or a bad designer?”

-The birth of Jesus has been well chronicled, as have his glorious teachings, acts, and divine sacrifice after his thirtieth birthday.
-But no one knows about the early life of the Son of God, the missing years - except Biff, the Messiah’s best bud, who has been resurrected to tell the story in this divinely hilarious, yet heartfelt work ‘reminiscent of Vonnegut and Douglas Adams’ (Philadelphia Inquirer).
-Verily, the story Biff has to tell is a miraculous one, filled with remarkable journeys, magic, healings, kung fu, corpse reanimations, demons, and hot babes, Even the considerable wiles and devotion of the Saviour’s pal may not be enough to divert Joshua from his tragic destiny.
-But there’s no one who loves Josh more - except maybe ‘Maggie,’ Mary of Magdala - and Biff isn’t about to let his extraordinary pal suffer and ascend without a fight.
+Verily, the story Biff has to tell is a miraculous one, filled with remarkable journeys, magic, healings, kung fu, corpse reanimations, demons, and hot babes.
+Even the considerable wiles and devotion of the Savior’s pal may not be enough to divert Joshua from his tragic destiny.
+But there’s no one who loves Josh more—except maybe “Maggie,” Mary of Magdala—and Biff isn’t about to let his extraordinary pal suffer and ascend without a fight.

 I’ve read this book in January, because I needed the comfort of my favorite book.
 Also I needed a break from my schedule which was about getting a bit overwhelming.